 - Soil test for lime and fertilizer requirements.
 This is the only sure way of knowing how much lime and fertilizer are needed

 - Apply required lime several months before the actual seeding.
-Disking or plowing will help to mix the lime evenly throughout the soil.
+Disking or ploughing will help to mix the lime evenly throughout the soil.

 - Select a seed mixture that complements the pasture drainage and climatic characteristics.

-- Destroy or suppress the old pasture by plowing or use of herbicides.
+- Destroy or suppress the old pasture by ploughing or use of herbicides.